-Notice that the message stated we were trying to write over the older startup-config.
-The IOS had been just upgraded to version 12.8, and the last time the file was saved, 11.3 was running.
+Notice that the message we got tells us we're trying to write over the older startup-config.
+The IOS had been just upgraded to version 12.2, and the last time the file was saved, 11.3 was running.
+When you see a question with an answer in [], it means that if you just press Enter, you're choosing the default answer.